mano-at-sdsc/published-documentation/TableInfo:-collection.tsv.md

+The C2M2 `collection` entity is a generalization of "dataset" -- a named grouping of files, biosamples and/or subjects.

-The collection table will have as many rows as you have Collections in your Program.
+Defining collections is optional.
+The `collection.tsv table will have one row for each collection you define for your program.

-If you define collections, you must also assign them to projects in [project.tsv](./TableInfo:-project.tsv)

-This is where all of your Collections are created

-Collections are groupings of files, biosamples and/or subjects

 Field | Field Description | Required? |  Attributes | Extra Info
 ------|-------------------|-----------|-------------|------------